SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 ![Create Resource](../images/email-1.PNG)

-Using Logic App Designer, Create New App
+Using **Logic App Designer**, Create **Blanck Logic App**

 ![Create App](../images/notification_03_Logic_App_designer.png)

-Select HTTP Request
+**Select HTTP Request**

 ![Select HTTP Request](../images/notification_04_Http_Request.png)

-Azure Logic Apps is able to build the notification schema if provided with an exemplary JSON structur.
-For this, create
+Azure Logic Apps is able to build the notification schema if provided with an exemplary JSON structure.
+For this, select **USe sample payload to generate schema** and paste the content in the JSON snippet below.

 ![Provide Sample Payload](../images/notification_05_Sample_Payload.png)

 Provide a Sample Payload